-A prenuptial agreement allows a couple to determine certain finances prior to marriage, and determine how property would be split if they were to divorce.
+A prenuptial agreement in California allows a couple to determine certain finances prior to marriage, and determine how property would be split if they were to divorce.
 For some people, this feels contrary to how a marriage should be approached.
 However, a prenuptial agreement does not spell divorce.
 In fact, it can often provide a sense of financial security that makes couples happier in their marriage.

 A prenuptial agreement is simply a legal tool that allows you to determine the division of your marital assets, rather than being subject to the state’s community property laws if you and your partner can’t negotiate an agreement.
 Prenuptial agreements can also outline property and financial rights during a marriage.
 It’s a smart decision for many couples to consider a prenuptial agreement.